 Download the latest version of our Sight Loss Data Tool

-- estimated number of people living with sight loss in Barnsley in 2011 and how this will change by 2020
+- The estimated number of people living with severe sight loss

 Why this data is useful

 Our Sight Loss Data Tool supports work done by the UK Vision Strategy and RNIB.
 It is available for you to use free of charge.

 One key activity supported via the Sight Loss Data Tool is building an evidence base for health commissioning.
 Each local authority is responsible for maintaining a Joint Strategic Needs Assessment (JSNA), which reports on the health and wellbeing needs of local people.
 It also looks ahead at emerging challenges and projected need in the future.

 We want to make sure the needs of blind and partially sighted people and those at risk of sight loss are taken into account in these planning documents.